-Destination Host Unreachable -Fix Ping Error Message
+Fix Destination Host Unreachable Ping Error Reply

 This error was the cause of my Internet connectivity problems most times.

-The same can be true for you too.
-When you troubleshoot your connectivity problems, the chances of getting this ping reply are very high.
+When you troubleshoot your connectivity problems, the chances of getting this ping error reply are very high.

-What does Destination Host Unreachable Ping Reply Mean?
+What Does Destination Host Unreachable Ping Reply Mean?

 Before proceeding to the core of this tutorial, let me explain the meaning of this ping reply.